How Effective Is Acoustic Ceiling Tile?

 Floating Soundproof Acoustic Ceiling Tile

 You can use resilient bars to construct a new ceiling under the existing one.
 You will need to use plaster board with the acoustic ceiling tile to dampen the sound.
-You could remove the existing ceiling and fill with acoustic wool if you prefer.
+You could remove the existing ceiling and fill it with acoustic wool if you prefer.

 You need to place one layer of plastic board on the bars, then fasten it with screws.
 Layer it with a soundproofing membrane, then attach the second layer of acoustic ceiling tiles.
-Seal the soundproof ceiling by leaving a .5-inch gap between the plasterboard and the adjoining wall.
-Use acoustic sealant to seal.
+Seal the soundproof ceiling by leaving a ½-inch gap between the plasterboard and the adjoining wall.
+Use an acoustic sealant to seal.
 Doing so will make it airtight and the soundproof ceiling will float.

 A Dropped Soundproof Acoustic Ceiling Tile

 Drop the soundproof ceiling from the current one with battens that run perpendicular to the ceiling joints.
 Fill the gaps between with acoustic mineral wool.
 Repeat again on the floating soundproof ceiling.